 If you are more the outdoors type you can try rock climbing or the surf simulator – flowrider, as its more commonly called.
 Thankfully I wasn’t given a choice of activity because genuinely it would have been impossible to choose!
 Everything looked amazing, I wanted to try it all!
 When we turned a corner and saw people skydiving in a virtual wind tunnel.
 I was blown away (excuse the pun!)
 I had heard about the rip cord by iFLY simulator but seeing it first hand, is a different story.
 It is identical to those used by professional sky divers for practice.
 It simulates the feeling you get if you were actually brave enough to jump out of a plane.
 To date I haven’t been that soldier and I reckoned this was probably the closest I was likely to get – I just had to give it a go!

 The fully trained staff made you feel completely at ease and after watching a short video, the nerves had disappeared.
 It was an incredible feeling, and something I would like to try again and again.
 I would imagine if I was on a week’s cruise, I might try it a few times.
-I noticed that lessons are also available so it got me thinking – maybe the elusive sky dive might no longer be just a pipe dream… If you are the sporty type Ovation also has a running track, a state of the art gym with TRX and bootcamp classes.
+I noticed that lessons are also available so it got me thinking – maybe the elusive sky dive might no longer be just a pipe dream… If you are the sporty type, Ovation of the Seas also has a running track, a state of the art gym with TRX and bootcamp classes.
 Don’t worry, you can relax in their internationally acclaimed spa afterwards!

 You might want to consider using some of the sports equipment because the chances are you will not be able to resist the mouth-watering food on board!
 There are 18 different restaurant choices, with everything from burger bars to fine dining.
 At the Wonderland themed restaurant you are given a blank easel and a brush to ‘paint’ the menu.
 Suddenly, voilá, your menu appears!
 Quirky or gimmicky, I wasn’t sure, but imaginative none the less.
 Like all of their speciality dining restaurants, the food is exceptional.